Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_3_Redacted.md

 Provider agrees to accept an amount that is the lesser of Eligible Charges or the commer Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
 Provider agrees that this amount, plus applicable Cost Shares, is full compensation for Covered Services.
-The 7 Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentage.
+The i Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentage.
-Professional and Technical | Applicable CPT/HCPCS Medicare Physician Fee Per Unit Services Codes Schedule multiplied by one hundred percent (100%
+Professional and Technical | Applicable CPT/HCPCS Medicare Physician Fee Services Codes Schedule multiplied by one hundred percent (100%)
 Part B Drugs and Applicable CPT/HCPCS Medicare Drug Fee Biologicals Codes Schedule multiplied by one hundred percent (100%
-Laboratory Services Applicable CPT/HCPCS Medicare Clinical Codes Laboratory Fee Schedule multiplied by forty five percent (45%
+Laboratory Services Applicable CPT/HCPCS Medicare Clinical Codes Laboratory Fee Schedule multiplied by forty five percent (45%)
 Plan shall compensate non-physician Primary Care Providers and Specialty Provider Individuals based on Medicare's percentage adjustments to the Medicare Physician Fee Schedule for each type of Provider.
 When determining the amount payable to Provider, any reimbursement terms in this Agreement that are based, in